mclmarques/ToDo/README.md

 # TODO App 📋

 Welcome to the **TODO App**, a simple task management application developed as part of a university assignment for the *Mobile Apps Engineering* course.
-This app demonstrates the integration of modern Android development practices and tools, making it an excellent resource for developers looking to explore best practices.
+This app shows the integration of modern Android development practices and tools, making it an excellent resource for developers looking to explore best practices.

 ---